-The Sustainability certificate program provides students with an understanding of the foundation of sustainability, as well as insights and tools for encouraging and strengthening environmental awareness and action in their personal lives and communities.
+The Sustainability certificate program will provide students with an understanding of the foundation of sustainability, as well as insights and tools for encouraging and strengthening environmental awareness and action in their personal lives and communities.
 The emerging green economy will require individuals with diverse backgrounds as well as knowledge in their individual field.
-The certificate program provides students the opportunity to extend their sustainability knowledge beyond the traditional fields.
+The certificate program will provide students the opportunity to extend their sustainability knowledge beyond the traditional fields.
 Students will be encouraged to choose courses from a range of disciplines including: environmental, economic, social/cultural, and wellness.
-Courses prepare students to holistically view and thoroughly understand system interconnectivity in our changing modern world.
+Courses will prepare students to holistically view and thoroughly understand system interconnectivity in our changing modern world.

 To receive this certificate, submit a Certificate Application to the Records and Registration Office.